WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. verb: exercise skill in making (an object), typically by hand. 练习制作（物品）的技能，通常是手工制作。

+- crash

+  1. verb: (of a vehicle) collide violently with an obstacle or another vehicle.

+     _"the stolen car she was riding in crashed into a tree"_

+  2. verb: move or cause to move with force, speed, and sudden loud noise.

+     _"huge waves crashed down on us"_

+     - make a sudden loud, deep noise.

+       _"the thunder crashed"_

+  3. verb(INFORMAL): (of a business, a market, or a price) fall suddenly and disastrously in value.

+     _"silver prices crashed in early 1980"_

+  4. verb: (of a machine, system, or software) fail suddenly.

+     _"the project was postponed because the computer crashed"_

+     - (NORTH AMERICAN) (of a patient) suffer a cardiac arrest.

+  5. verb(INFORMAL): enter (a party) without an invitation or permission.

+  6. verb: go to sleep, especially suddenly or in an improvised setting.

+     _"I'll crash in the back of the van for a couple of hours"_

+  7. noun: a violent collision, typically of one vehicle with another or with an obstacle.

+     _"a car crash"_

+  8. noun: a sudden loud noise as of something breaking or hitting another object.

+     _"he slammed the phone down with a crash"_

+  9. noun: a sudden disastrous drop in the value or price of something, especially shares of stock.

+     _"the crash of 1987"_

+  10. noun: a sudden failure which puts a system out of action.

+      _"system crashes are an everyday hazard"_

+  11. adjective: done rapidly or urgently and involving a concentrated effort.

+      _"a crash course in Italian"_

+  12. adverb: with a sudden loud sound.

+      _"crash went the bolt"_

+  13. phrase: crash and burn — come to grief or fail spectacularly.

+      _"I've seen guests crash and burn on the show"_

+  14. noun(DATED): a coarse plain linen, woolen, or cotton fabric, used for curtains and towels.

 - crave

   1. verb: feel a powerful desire for (something).